lemonsaurus/django-simple-bulma/README.md

   This app works fine with [Whitenoise](http://whitenoise.evans.io/en/stable/), which is a great way to serve static files without needing to mess with your webserver.

 `django-simple-bulma` should now be working!
 In order to import it into your template, first load the app with `{% load django_simple_bulma %}`, and then use the `{% bulma %}` template tag.
-If you're planning on using icons, you should also import FontAwesome by using `{% font_awesome %}`.
+If you're planning on using icons, you might also want to import FontAwesome by using `{% font_awesome %}`.
   ```html
     <head>
         <!-- ... -->